wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 To continue the dialog, append the answer to the question along with the contextID as request parameter.
 Example: &q=departure date &contextId= a144a208-2f1f-4faf-877b-8898ec523022

-Here is the JSON repsonse for the following Dialog question:
+Here is the JSON repsonse snippet from the following dialog question:
 ```
     "dialog":
  {